michaelblondin/automata/README.md

-# automata
+# Automata Theory: An Algorithmic Approach

-Automata Theory: An Algorithmic Approach
+Add an issue to report a typo, mistake, etc.